sverweij/upem/README.md

 ```

 There's no warning system for major version upgrades.
 I've found the most
-reliable way to find out if nothing breaks is to make sure your automated
+reliable way to find out if nothing breaks is to run your automated QA
-QA is up to date and run it after updates.
+after updates.

 ## Typical use
 You'd typically run the output from `npm outdated --json` through it.
 When it's done
 `npm install` and re-run your automated quality checks before checking the
-changes in in.
-I have some little scripts set up so I can just `npm run upem`
+changes in.
+I have some npm scripts set up so I can just `npm run upem`
 and watch cat videos in the mean time:

 ```json